 - AI can also facilitate early disease detection and intervention, leading to improved health outcomes and reduced healthcare costs.

-Furthermore, AI-powered predictive analytics can help healthcare organizations anticipate patient needs, optimize resource allocation, and improve operational efficiency.
+Furthermore, AI-powered predictive analytics can help healthcare organisations anticipate patient needs, optimise resource allocation, and improve operational efficiency.

 AI is transforming healthcare by improving accuracy, efficiency, and patient outcomes.